hynra/watermark_widget/README.md

 ## Additional Information

-For more examples and usage scenarios, please refer to the example in the `example` directory of this package.
+For more examples and usage scenarios, please refer to the example in the `example` directory.